microsoft/vscode-docker/README.md

 The Docker extension makes it easy to build, manage, and deploy containerized applications from Visual Studio Code.
-It also provide one-click debugging for Node.js, Python, and .NET Core.
+It also provides one-click debugging for Node.js, Python, and .NET Core.

 **Check out the [Working with containers](https://aka.ms/AA7arez) topic on the Visual Studio Code documentation site to get started**.